Subsystems-us/SMART-Response-XE-Tiny-Basic-Port/README.md

 **********************************************************************
-NOTE: In my Tindie Store I seel this unit with Arduino BASIC installed
+NOTE: In my Tindie Store I sell this unit with Arduino BASIC installed
 **********************************************************************
 If differs from Tiny BASIC.
 To see free memory, use ?.
 BATT is now a variable so to see battery voltage, use PRINT BATT.
 *************************************************************************************************************************